-Semester - IV Hours/Week 3 -6

-Core Course -VII Cost Accounting Credits -6

-Course Code -19UCC4CC7 Cost Accounting Internal 25 External 75
+Semester - IV Hours/Week x - 6 Core Course - VII Cost Accounting Credits - 6 Course Code - 19UCC4CC7 Cost Accounting Internal 25 External 75

-- ➤ To familiarize the students with the basic concepts of cost and various methods and techniques of Cost Accounting. - ➤ To make aware about Cost Structure and Cost Elements. - ➤ To understand the concept of Contract Costing along with Job and Process Costing.
+- > To familiarize the students with the basic concepts of cost and various methods and techniques of cost accounting. - > To make aware about cost structure and cost elements. - > To understand the concept of contract costing along with job and batch costing.